fairecasoimeme/TIC-DIN-MODBUS/README.md

 # TIC-DIN_MODBUS

-TIC-DIN-MODBUS is a device which can demodulate Linky informations TIC (or other french counter).
+TIC-DIN-MODBUS is a device which can demodulate Linky informations TIC (or old french counter).
 It provides informations with Modbus RTU interface.

-You can with WiFi :
+You can with Webpage:
 * Add specific managed TIC command
 * Configure Modbus parameter
 * Configure WiFi SSID/Password